LegitKillerOP/Home-Leaf/README.md

 4. **Start the Server:**
    - If you are using Apache, place the project folder in the `htdocs` directory.
+   - Please rename the folder to "project".
-   - Start the Apache server and navigate to `http://localhost/home-leaf` in your web browser.
+   - Start the Apache server and navigate to `http://localhost/project` in your web browser.

 ## Usage